artcore-c/Cerebrum/cerebrum-pi/README.md

 The CM4 Orchestrator performs intelligent prompt preparation before forwarding requests to the VPS backend, including chunking, deduplication, model routing, and fault protection.

+## What the CM4 Orchestrator Does (and Does Not Do)

+The CM4 Orchestrator:
+- Prepares prompts and manages context
+- Routes requests and streams responses
+- Enforces safety and resource limits

+It does **not**:
+- Run large language models locally
+- Perform heavy inference or training
+- Store user prompts or responses long-term

+## System Requirements

+- Raspberry Pi CM4 (4GB+ RAM recommended)
+- Debian 12 (Bookworm)
+- Python 3.11+
+- Network connection to VPS (via Tailscale)

+## Performance

+- **Local routing:** typically under 10ms
+- **VPS inference:** 1-5 seconds (may vary depending on model size and load)
+- **Memory usage:** ~500MB (CM4)

 ## Architecture

 ```text